 An arc flash study is an assessment of a facility’s power system that helps determine the incident energy available at specific electrical devices.
 It also helps identify the PPE and qualifications needed to work near that specific equipment.
 During an assessment, we’ll gather data on your electrical equipment, develop one-line diagrams of your electrical system, and perform calculations and studies.
 With an arc flash study, FZ will ensure that you have the right PPE and safety precautions in place for your facility.

 Whether you're ready to schedule an arc flash study, or you have questions about the process, our team is here to help.

 What is an arc flash?

 An arc flash is an electrical explosion that is triggered by an electrical arc.
-An arc is a release of energy that travels through the air between one conductors or between a conductor and the ground.
+An arc is a release of energy that travels through the air between conductors or between a conductor and the ground.
 An arc flash can be violent and dangerous and may produce sound waves, extreme temperatures that exceed 35,000°F, intense light, or an arc blast.
-The resulting thermal energy can be dissipated as radiant, conductive, or convective hear which can result in burns, blindness, hearing loss, collapsed lungs, and in extreme cases, death.
+The resulting thermal energy can be dissipated as radiant, conductive, or convective heat which can result in burns, blindness, hearing loss, collapsed lungs, and in extreme cases, death.

 What causes an arc flash?